cs4241-20a/a2-shortstack/README.md

 Project can be found on glitch at the following link: http://a2-joeswetz.glitch.me

+####Important Note
+I added an extra feature where the user can click "Download as CSV" and the contents of both tables will be downloaded to the user's computer as a file called "stats.csv."
+I know this was not a requirement, but I just wanted to do it for fun!
+However, to learn how to do this, I had to do some research, and I ended up using some code from stack overflow.
+Since this was not an actual assignment requirement, Professor Robertssaid it was OK as long as I cite it and mention this in the readme.
+This code is in handle_csv() in ./public/js/scripts.js.
+In that method, I put a comment crediting the source, as well as my own explanation to prove my understanding of it.
+The comments that start with "OA" are comments from the original post by theOriginal Author, and I took out the => notation and made that part fit my coding style (cause I didn't like the => notation).

+While I believe the process of writing and sending a CSV file server-side and then doing research on how to download it on the client was enough of challenge that it should be considered a technical achievement, I will of course leave it up to your discretion, especially considering that I did have to use some code from stack overflow.
+The other achievements can be found below.

 ## Technical Achievements
 - **Real-Time Update**: The tables in index.html update automatically as the